 8) Exploits others –

-She may see others existing solely as objects to help her fulfill her own needs.
-She may, too, sever all connections with ‘friends’ when they cease to be of use to her.
+They may see others existing solely as objects to help them fulfill their own needs.
+They may, too, sever all connections with ‘friends’ when they cease to be of use.
 Further characteristics may include :

-– being ruthless in getting what she wants
+– being ruthless in getting what they want

-– lying and dishonesty / distortion of the truth to serve her own interests /prone to exaggeration
+– lying and dishonesty/distortion of the truth to serve their own interests /prone to exaggeration

 – manipulation of others